GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_import_geodata_wiki.md

 1.  `Layer` -> `Add Layer` ->`Open Delimited Text Layer`.
 2. Click on `File name` click on the three points ![](/fig/Three_points.png) and navigate to your csv. file and click `Open`.
-3. In the window "Data Source manager| Delimited Text" in QGIS you can find multiple drop-down menues
+3. In the window "Data Source manager| Delimited Text" in QGIS you can find multiple drop-down menus
     * `File Format`: Here you can specify which delimiter is used in the file you want to import.
 In a standard .csv file commas `,` is used.
 If this is not the case, select `Costume delimiters`.
 Here you can choose the exact delimiter used in your file.
     ```{Tip}
     To find out which delimiter is used you can open your .csv file in Notepad or Excel.
 There you can check which delimiter is used to separate the information.